Dr. Shelly Russell-Mayhew

 Doctor of Philosophy Counselling Psychology, University of Calgary, 2003

-The primary objective of Dr. Russell-Mayhew’s research program is to lead and transform research about weight-related issues like body image (perceptions, attitudes, and experiences about the body), disordered eating (e.g., unhealthy methods of weight change), weight-related disorders (e.g., obesity and eating disorders) and professional conversations and interactions about weight (e.g., weight bias).
+The primary objective of my research program is to lead and transform research about weight-related issues like body image (perceptions, attitudes, and experiences about the body), disordered eating (e.g., unhealthy methods of weight change), weight-related disorders (e.g., obesity and eating disorders) and professional conversations and interactions about weight (e.g., weight bias).
 Body weight and body image (feelings and perceptions about our bodies) are both important to well-being and healthy development.
-Her research is informed by clinical and research experience in interdisciplinary team contexts, as well as linkages between her work in academia and committee work with policy-makers and community partners.
+My research is informed by clinical and research experience in interdisciplinary team contexts, as well as linkages between my work in academia and committee work with policy-makers and community partners.

-Her professional journey working with weight-related issues is influenced and fueled by a deeply personal and sometimes troubled relationship with her own body.
+My professional journey working with weight-related issues is influenced and fueled by a deeply personal and sometimes troubled relationship with my own body.
 No one is immune to the cultural discourses about weight.
-In her work, she reflects on the personal, professional and political ‘situatedness’ of her research and aspires to embody the change she wishes to see in the world.
+In my work, I reflect on the personal, professional and political ‘situatedness’ of my research and aspire to embody the change I wish to see in the world.

 Areas of Research